-There are a large selection of beaches to enjoy in and around the area.
-Snorkeling is an option at some of the beaches, if some members of your party enjoy this relaxing pastime.
-Click on the beach names for a detailed article concerning that particular location.
+You will discover several beaches to consider in and around the area.
+Snorkeling is available at some of these beaches, if some of the people in your group enjoy the underwater scene.
+Just click on the beach names for a detailed guide to that particular stretch of sand.

-Assuming you like to become more aware of other cultures and places, you might enjoy visiting a museum during your vacation.
+Assuming you like to learn about other cultures and places, you should consider visiting a museum while on vacation in Las Galeras.

 A landmark that often intrigues visitors is Shipwreck Maritime Museum.
 It is located in Samana, 10.2 mi.
 South West of central Las Galeras.
 Visitors are welcomed to come and visit the Shipwreck Maritime Museum, where they will witness some of the more tragic circumstances of maritime history.
 The majority of the museum is focused on artifacts found from the French Warship "La Scipion" which sank during the American Revolution.